Tag Archives: Family Law

 Nebraska’s Safe Haven Law vs. Connecticut’s Safe Haven Law

 You’ve probably read or heard about Nebraska’s safe haven law and its horrible and presumably unintended effects.
 Nebraska is now set to change this law.
-Here’s the text of the Nebraska law: “No person shall be prosecuted for any crime based … Continue reading
+Here’s the text of the Nebraska law: “No person shall be prosecuted for any crime based solely upon the act of leaving a child in the custody of an employee on … Read more

 Is CT’s Civil Union Statute Unconstitutional?

 I don’t have a ton of time today so this is some thinking out loud.
 Here’s my question: Is it unconstitutional for the State to deny opposite sex couples the ability to enter into a civil union?
-Here are the eligibility requirments for … Continue reading
+Here are the eligibility requirments for civil unions in Connecticut: A person is eligible to enter into a civil union if … Read more